In most recent years, there has been in shift in the way people are working out. More and more people are doing HIIT workouts.

 Until Mr. Tabata’s findings, physiology texts recommended hard, short intervals with long rest periods to improve anaerobic system and longer intervals with short rest periods to train the aerobic system.

 The big surprise and revolution of the method is that it proved 20 seconds of activity with 10 seconds of rest is optimal to improve both aerobic and anaerobic capacity at the same time.
-So, you can earn great results with very little time using a Tabata workout.
+So, you can get great results in a very short time with a Tabata workout.

-Regardless of the exercise used, when performed at a high intensity, both metabolism and heart rate increase immediately.
-That is, the heart pumps faster and you burn more calories.
+Regardless of the exercise used, when performed at a high intensity, both your metabolism and heart rate increases.
+When your heart pumps faster, you burn more calories.
 Winning!

-Tabata and other HIIT methods are highly effective methods to lose weight because the benefits last a number of hours after working out, so you continue to burn fat longer.
+The great thing about Tabata and other HIIT methods are that the benefits last a number of hours after working out, so you continue to burn fat and for longer.

-- Decreases cortisol (stress hormone which leads to weight gain) production and improves your tolerance to stress, as you can see here.
+- Decreases cortisol (stress hormone which leads to weight gain) production and improves your tolerance to stress, see more here.

-Improves your management of sugar.
-By increasing your metabolism, you burn more calories and keep burning more for much longer than you might think.
+- Improves your management of sugar.
+By increasing your metabolism, you burn more calories and continue to burn for longer than you might think.